nannis36/mindbank/README.md

-Note: if copying and pasting inputs, such as the example above, be sure to copy the blank line below the final vertex id.
+Note: if copying and pasting inputs, such as the example above, be sure to include a blank line below the final vertex id.
 Whitespace surrounding inputs shouldn't affect the operation of the program, but it is crucial that integer pairs have exactly 1 space between them.

 The output from the algorithm is provided by System.out after all inputs are received.
 An example from the above input is provided below: